asuna-chan123/Automatic-screen-output-by-cable-scrcpy/README.md

-# Automatic screen output by cable, only for Android
+# Automatic screen output by cable, only for Android(Only 10MB ram)

 1.Dowload File.
 ---